What are points in hockey? (and how to calculate)

 Yes, the player who gets the most points in the year is awarded with the Art Ross Trophy.

-How many points does a player get in a season?
+How many points does a player get in an NHL season?

 There is a wide variation of point totals for players who play for a whole season, because there is wide range of different types of players.
 Some players are offensively gifted, while others are in the league who have a more defensive focus.